Open an IRA Today!

 You may work for a company that provides a traditional pension plan.
 A traditional pension plan pays a fixed amount to qualified participants, or pensioners.
 The amount is determined by the participant's salary history and years of service.
 A traditional pension may, or may not, include a cost-of-living adjustment (COLA).

 More than likely, your employer uses a defined-contribution retirement plan.
-Defined-contribution plans rely on how much you and/or your employer contribute during your working years to your own retirement account.
+Defined-contribution plans provide retirement income based on how much you and/or your employer contribute during your working years to your own retirement account.
 You invest your contributions in mutual funds or, in some cases, the stock of your employer.
 As a result, the size of your retirement account is also determined by the investment performance of those mutual funds and appreciation in your company's share price.

 Your employer may also contribute to your retirement account.
 If it contributes a dollar for every dollar of yours, up to the yearly limit, it is making a fully matching contribution.
 If it contributes a fraction, such as 50 cents for every one of your dollars, up to the yearly limit, it is making partially matching contributions.

 The most common type of defined-contribution retirement plan is a 401(k) plan.
 If you work for a university or non-profit organization, you may contribute to a 403(b) plan.
 If you are a state or local government employee, you more than likely participate in a 457 plan.
 All three of these plans are named after the sections of tax code that govern them.
-Beginning in 2006, there was a new type of plan known as the Roth 401(k).
-It has the same contribution limits as a regular 401(k) plan, but contributions are made with post-tax dollars and future distributions are tax-free.
+A Roth 401(k) has the same contribution limits as a regular 401(k) plan, but contributions are made with post-tax dollars and future distributions are tax-free.

 With defined-contribution plans, your employer deducts a portion of your income, before taxes, and deposits it in your account.
 Because these are tax-deferred accounts, your contributions grow to a larger amount than if you were to pay income taxes.